RamSailopal/yottadb_kernel/README.md

 ## Description

-This is a kernel for the M-Language in YottaDB
+This is forked version of a kernel for the M-Language in YottaDB tailored to run with VistA

 https://yottadb.com/